OpenRefine/openrefine.org/docs/technical-reference/architecture.md

 * `main/webapp/modules/core/scripts/index/parser-interfaces/line-based-parser-ui.html`
 * `main/webapp/modules/core/scripts/index/parser-interfaces/line-based-parser-ui.js`

-Other importers generally define their own parsing panel as well.
+Other importers generally define their own parsing configuration panel as well.

 The link between the format's identifier (MIME type), importer (Java class which defines the parsing logic) and parsing options UI (Javascript class that defines the rendering of this options area) is made in the `main/webapp/modules/core/MOD-INF/controller.js` file, where those components are registered together in the `ImportingManager`.